 “Eclectic rather than exhaustive, less an encyclopedia than a buffet.”—Frederic Raphael, Literary Review

 How do we get from the polis to the police?
-Or from Odysseus’s sirens to an ambulance’s?
-The legacy of ancient Greece and Rome has been imitated, resisted, misunderstood, and reworked by every culture that followed.
-In this volume, some five hundred articles by a wide range of scholars investigate the afterlife of this rich heritage in the fields of literature, philosophy, art, architecture, history, politics, religion, and science.
+Or from Odysseus’s sirens to those of an ambulance?
+The legacy of ancient Greece and Rome is all around us, imitated, resisted, reworked, and misunderstood.
+In this beautifully illustrated and encyclopedic compendium, a team of leading scholars investigates the afterlife of this rich heritage in the fields of literature, philosophy, art, architecture, history, politics, religion, and science.